Like with most jobs, when it comes to network troubleshooting, the software you use can make a world of difference.

 SolarWinds free port scanner offers benefits similar to those of the popular nmap port scanner (which we discuss in this list too) with a GUI that is intuitive and easy to get started with.
 If you’re looking to dive right into the world of network troubleshooting and port scanning, this tool is a great place to start.
 The ease of use helps eliminate some of the technical barriers to entry other similar tools may have.Free Download:SolarWinds Port Scanner Tool

 Paessler’s PRTG is a complete monitoring system.
-It can help you with troubleshooting because it is able to track performance issues right down the protocol stack and identify the root of the problem.
-Port monitoring is one of the troubleshooting techniques that you can use with this tool.
+It can help you with troubleshooting because it can diagnose network issues right down the protocol stack and identify the root of the problem.
+Port monitoring is one of the network diagnostics techniques that you can use with this tool.

 The PRTG system includes two port monitoring sensors.
 One homes in on a specified port on a particular device, the other will check a range of port numbers.
 This tool only monitors TCP ports.
 The port range sensor has one extra feature that the single port sensor does not have.
 You can set it to check the port with TLS protection.
 Both sensors report on the response time of the port and whether it is open or closed.

-Paessler delivers PRTG as a cloud service or you can install the software on your premises.
+Paessler delivers PRTG as a cloud service or you can install the diagnostic software on your premises.
 The tool installs on Windows Server environments.
 You can use the system for free for up to 100 sensors.
-Paessler offers a 30-day free trial with unlimited sensors so you can assess the monitoring and troubleshooting tool.
+Paessler offers a free trial.

 Ping is the ideal command to use when you need to confirm network connectivity, at the IP level, between two hosts, or to confirm the TCP/IP stack is working on your local machine.
 A successful ping confirms network connectivity between the two hosts and it also gives reports on packet loss.
 Below is an example of a successful run of the ping command to the “google.com” remote host.